-Best overall student who completed the degree from each faculty shall be selected under the approved marking scheme.
+Student with the best overall performance who completed the degree from each faculty shall be selected under the approved marking scheme.
 Next two best students from each faculty shall be included in the Vice Chancellor's list.

 A Gold Medal and a Certificate of Achievement shall be awarded.
 Students of graduating batch will be eligible for the Vice Chancellor's Award.
 The Gold Medal and the Certificate of Achievement will be awarded at the General Convocation.